DSF256/godot-demo-projects/backlog.md

 $$$Task 009: Cause the user's life counter to go down by 1 should the player die (2 pts.)<br>
 $$$Task 010: Add a "you died" screen when players life reaches 0 (2 pts.)<br>
 Task 023: Implement a "game over" screen when the number of lives hits 0.
 (2 pts.)<br>
+Task 032: When the player dies, reset their coins and orbs to 0.
+Also reset the coins' and orbs' positions in the level (3 pts.)

 $$$
 User Story E